 Doing a City Bike Tour of Malaga, Costa Del Sol Is Number One On the To-Do List

 One huge recommendation, even though some companies do group tours, get a private tour.
-It will make all the difference.
-Kids get bored easily, hungry and a myriad of other reasons why they need to constantly stop and go.
+It will make all the difference when traveling in Andalusia.
+Kids get bored easily, hungry, and a myriad of other reasons why they need to constantly stop and go.

-Also, the normal tours usually range for four hours, with kids if we make it to two – two and a half, that’s a huge accomplishment.
+Also, the normal tours usually range from four hours, with kids if we make it to two – two and a half, that’s a huge accomplishment.

 Malaga is full of amazing plazas, windy streets, and history.